Third Vienna Agreement

-The Third Vienna Agreement, also known as the Voluntary Exchange of Populations or Population Exchange Agreement, was a bilateral agreement reached between the Turkish Cypriot leadership (Rauf Denktaş) and the president of Cyprus (Glafcos Clerides) in August 1975, following concerns arising from incidents that involved the harassment, abduction and murder of Turkish Cypriot civilians in the south of the island.
+The Third Vienna Agreement, also known as the Voluntary Exchange of Populations or Population Exchange Agreement, was a bilateral agreement reached between the Turkish Cypriot leadership (Rauf Denktaş) and the president of Cyprus (Glafcos Clerides) in August 1975.
+It mainly allowed Turkish Cypriots in the south to move north voluntarily.

+It also provided for the safekeeping of the enclaved Greek Cypriots in the north, but this was never fully implemented because the Turkish Army overruled it, through discrimination, harassment, and intimidation, causing the number of Greek Cypriots to decline from 13,000 in 1975 to solely 500 in 2010.

 The following issues were agreed upon: